adamsoliev/Ganymede/compiler/README.md

 ![First Example](./assets/first_example.png)

 AST is defined in terms of five C structures representing declarations, statements, expressions, types, and parameters.
-- Declartion represents constants, variables, and functions.
+- Declaration represents constants, variables, and functions.
 A complete program consists of a sequence of declarations.
 ```
 struct decl {
   char *name;